Introduction to MVC

 2. View: View displays the data in the Model component.
 Any response from the user is also recognized and sent to the Controller component.

-3. Controller: The Controller is responsible for providing the data present in the Model to the View component and interpreting the user responses that get recognized by the View component.
+3. Controller: The Controller is responsible for providing the data present in the Model to the View component and interpreting the user responses that the View component recognizes.

 How does MVC make working so easy?

 - It helps in a simplified and faster development process.